Fernthedev/beatsaber-quest-porting-guide/README.md

 DEFINE_TYPE(Does::Stuff);

 void Does::Stuff::ctor() {
-  // class name, you should only use this is if your constructor is non-trivial or contains non-trivial constructible fields such as vectors. very tiny performance impact
+  // you should only use this is if your constructor is non-trivial or contains non-trivial constructible fields such as vectors. very tiny performance impact
   INVOKE_CTOR();
   // create vector
   aCppVec = std::vector<int>();